Uniswap/docs/docs/sdk/v3/guides/liquidity/02-minting-position.md

 )
 ```

+The `MintOptions` interface requires three keys:

+- `recipient` defines the address of the Position owner, so in our case the address of our wallet.
+- `deadline` defines the latest point in time at which we want our transaction to be included in the blockchain.
+- `slippageTolerance` defines the maximum amount of **change of the ratio** of the Tokens we provide.
+The ratio can change if for example **trades** that change the price of the Pool are included before our transaction.

-The function returns the calldata as well as the value required to execute the transaction:
+The `addCallParameters` function returns the calldata as well as the value required to execute the transaction:

 ```typescript
 const transaction = {